MFA-Phishing-MQP-WPI/Hardware-FIDO2-Implementation-Demo/README.md

 ## Demo Result
 ##### In the demo, you will observe how the system handles different login attempts:

-### ⚠️ &nbsp;&nbsp; **Successful Login with a Password**:
+## ⚠️ &nbsp;&nbsp; **Successful Login with a Password**:

-For accounts like `PasswordOnly-User` and `LastPass-User`, which only require a password or password and MFA in the form of OTP, you will be able to log in on both `login.microsoftonline.com` and the phishing site `attacker.vm` which simply acts as a middle man between the client and `login.microsoftonline.com`.
+For accounts like `PasswordOnly-User`, `AuthenticatorApp-User`, and `LastPass-User`, which only require a password or password and MFA in non-FIDO2 form, you will be able to log in on both `login.microsoftonline.com` and the phishing site `attacker.vm` which simply acts as a middle man between the client and the "real" RP (`login.microsoftonline.com`).

-### 🕵 &nbsp;&nbsp; **Failure of Phishing Attempts with MFA**:
+## 🕵 &nbsp;&nbsp; **Failure of Phishing Attempts with MFA**:

-For MFA-protected accounts like `Craig`, you will see that login works on `login.microsoftonline.com` but fails on `attacker.vm`.
-The `client` will prevent the `YubiKey` from signing the `challenge` from the phishing site, highlighting the phishing-resistant nature of FIDO2.
-Even if the `attacker.vm` changes the value of the `Relying Party` in the `challenge` before passing it to the victim's `client`, the `YubiKey` will then generate the wrong `private key` and incorrectly sign the `challenge` leading to a decryption failure on the "real" `Relying Party` side.
+For MFA-protected accounts like `Secure-User`, you will see that login works on `login.microsoftonline.com` but fails on `attacker.vm`.
+The `Client` will prevent the `YubiKey` from signing the `Challenge` from the phishing site, highlighting the phishing-resistant nature of FIDO2.
+Even if the `attacker.vm` changes the value of the `Relying Party` in the `Challenge` before passing it to the victim's `Client`, the `YubiKey` will then generate the wrong `Private Key` and incorrectly sign the `Challenge` leading to a decryption failure on the "real" `Relying Party` side.
 Blocking access to the attacker yet again.

 ## Exploring with `-debug_challenge` and `-debug_yubikey` Flags
 1. `-debug_challenge`:
-   1. This flag lets you intercept and edit the `challenge` creation process before it is sent to the `YubiKey` for authentication.
+   1. This flag lets you intercept and edit the `Challenge` creation process before it is sent to the `YubiKey` for authentication.
-   2. You can modify the values of the `challenge`, such as the `RP ID`, to see how the `YubiKey` generates a `private key` and how the `Relying Party` responds when the `signature` does not match the legitimate site.
+   2. You can modify the values of the `Challenge`, such as the `RP ID`, to see how the `YubiKey` generates a `Private Key` and how the `Relying Party` responds when the `signature` does not match the legitimate site.
-   3. This feature is especially useful if you want to simulate what happens when a `challenge` is sent from a different `relying party` or user during runtime, giving you control over the authentication flow.
+   3. This feature is especially useful if you want to simulate what happens when a `Challenge` is sent from a different `Relying Party` or user during runtime, giving you control over the authentication flow.
 2. `-debug_yubikey`:
    1. With this flag, you can edit the values used inside the `YubiKey` itself.
-This allows you to see how altering the `YubiKey`’s internal state would affect the authentication process.
+This lets you see how altering the `YubiKey`’s internal state would affect the authentication process.
    2. By modifying the `YubiKey`’s behavior or values during runtime, you can explore different security scenarios and understand how the `YubiKey` protects against tampered or incorrect inputs.

 The [FIDO2 MFA Usage Demo](#-FIDO2-MFA-Usage-Demo) showcases the power of `YubiKey` (or other **hardware** security tokens) and `FIDO2` to protect against phishing attacks by preventing attestation `challenges` from unauthorized `Relying Parties`.
 By running the demo with the `-all` flag and exploring the `-debug_challenge` and `-debug_yubikey` flags, you can see how the system detects and stops phishing attempts, even when credentials are stolen.
 This detailed exploration of `YubiKey`'s anti-phishing mechanisms highlights why FIDO2 is a robust and secure MFA method.